xFutte/futte-newspaper/README.md

 - [x] Update stories
 - [ ] Preview story before publishing
 - [x] Input sanitization
+- [ ] Hide news image if it returns 404 after request

 Feel free to report bugs or improvements and they'll be looked at.